OlehK25/OlehK25/README.md

 <h1> 🚀 Hello !</h1>

 My name is Oleh.
 I'm a trainee/junior *Java Script* **[Node, Express, React/Redux]**.
 As an ambitious backend developer, I have basic JavaScript skills that I have improved through Udemy courses and hands-on application.
 I specialize in Node.js, Express.js, and MongoDB, with proven experience in CRUD operations, Stripe payments, REST API development, and server-side rendering with Pug.
-In addition, I have gained some experience with TypeScript, Docker, and Postgre SQL. <br>
+In addition, I have gained some experience with TypeScript, Docker, MySQL and Postgre SQL. <br>
 As I'm committed to continuous learning and career growth, I`m also looking to improve my English speaking skills.

 <br>